keithmburu/courses/2020-compling/labs/lab1.md

 # Lab 1: Markov Text Generation

 Write the following Python program.
 If you do not finish during the lab time, complete it as a homework assignment.
+This lab is worth 5 points.

 1. Draw the probabilistic finite state machine represented by the following probabilities.
 For this lab, you may simply draw it and take a photo, but you may want to use this as an opportunity to learn to easily create graphs with [Mermaid](https://support.typora.io/Draw-Diagrams-With-Markdown/) (or some other tool, such as GraphViz).